npapaHAHA/ArgParser/README.md

 bin/
   └── main.cpp          # Demo CLI application
 ```
-- You are allowed to add new '.cpp' or '.h' files as needed, as long as they remain in the 'lib/' folder and are included via CMake.
+- You are allowed to add new `.cpp` or `.h` files as needed, as long as they remain in the `lib/` folder and are included via CMake.
 ---

 ## ⚠️ Notes